Powerlearnproject/se-day1-assignment-delexy4life/README.md

 Software engineering is a disciplined approach to creating and sustaining top-notch software systems, leveraging established engineering principles, techniques, and tools.
 This comprehensive process encompasses the entire software lifecycle, including design, development, testing, deployment, and ongoing maintenance, to ensure the delivery of high-quality software products that meet user needs and expectations.

-Software engineering is the backbone of the tech industry, driving innovation and powering the software that transforms the way we live, work, and play.Whether it's staying in touch with friends, shopping online, streaming our favorite shows, or accessing life-saving healthcare, software engineering makes modern life possible.
+Software engineering is the backbone of the tech industry, driving innovation and powering the software that transforms the way we live, work, and play.
+Whether it's staying in touch with friends, shopping online, streaming our favorite shows, or accessing life-saving healthcare, software engineering makes modern life possible, hence its importance.